 Learn about forcing forsythia and other flowering branches indoors.
 This is a great way to bring in some garden beauty during the late winter months.

 The winter here in Pennsylvania can drag on and on.
 Some people joke and say we have four seasons; almost winter, winter, still winter, and summer.
-While that's obviously not true, our spring and fall do seem to fly by, and in the winter, garden lovers like me can't wait for spring.
-One thing I like to do that helps is to forcing forsythia branches to blooms so that I can have some cheery yellow blossoms inside, while there is still snow outside.
+While that's obviously not true, our spring and fall do seem to fly by, and in the winter, garden lovers like me can't wait to get a jump start on spring.

 Forcing Forsythia